binarykitchen/canvas-to-buffer/README.md

 Useful scenarios for this module:
 * Pipe each canvas from the browser to the server through web sockets at light speed
-* Compress a canvas into binary form
+* Compress a canvas into binary form for persistence
 * If https://www.npmjs.com/package/canvas is too heavy for you and you only need the `toBuffer` part and/or you care about speed

 Furthermore this module is an important part of https://github.com/binarykitchen/videomail-client whose implementation can be seen on https://www.videomail.io